-Keto Beef stew is a classic American dinner that is known to be comforting and super hearty.
+Keto Beef stew is a classic American dinner known to be comforting and hearty.
 With the right ingredients, you can make a keto-friendly beef stew that is thick, full of flavors, and low in carbs.
 Make it on your stovetop in a dutch oven or a crockpot for an easy keto healthy one-pan meal that will fill your tummy and warm your soul.

 How to make keto beef stew